menu

 Living in Normandy

 Normandy is a very small city located in the state of Missouri.
-With a population of 4,204 people and two constituent neighborhoods, Normandy is the 162nd largest community in Missouri.
+With a population of 4,213 people and two associated neighborhoods, Normandy is the 162nd largest community in Missouri.

 Normandy is a place where college students are a big part of the character and culture of the town.
 Small towns have often struggled with declining populations over the past few decades, but the presence of such a large college student population has helped Normandy to fight this trend.
 Not only does the college population add spending and jobs to local economy, but it also contributes a very tangible, youthful energy to the town.

-The population of Normandy overall has a level of education that is slightly above the US average for all US cities and towns of 21.84%.
-Of adults 25 and older in Normandy, 21.86% have at least a bachelor's degree.
+The overall education level of Normandy is somewhat higher than in the average US city of 21.84%: 25.43% of adults 25 and older in the city have at least a bachelor's degree.

-The per capita income in Normandy in 2018 was $20,538, which is lower middle income relative to Missouri, and low income relative to the rest of the US.
-This equates to an annual income of $82,152 for a family of four.
+The per capita income in Normandy in 2022 was $20,417, which is low income relative to Missouri and the nation.
+This equates to an annual income of $81,668 for a family of four.

 Normandy is a very ethnically-diverse city.
 The people who call Normandy home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Normandy residents report their race to be Black or African-American, followed by White.
-Important ancestries of people in Normandy include German, Irish, English, African, and Russian.
+Important ancestries of people in Normandy include German, Irish, English, Italian, and Other Subsaharan African.

 The most common language spoken in Normandy is English.
-Other important languages spoken here include Polish and German/Yiddish.
+Other important languages spoken here include Polish and Korean.